 Your banking login details are used by Yodlee (in Australia) for one sole purpose: to fetch read-only copies of your transaction history, direct from your banking site.
-As soon as your details have been entered and validated in the approval stage of your home loan application, we make sure those login credentials get obliterated.
-Kaput, shazaam, kapow.
+As soon as your details have been entered and validated in the approval stage of your home loan application, they are encrypted, separated and securely stored.
 This happens in a matter of minutes and means they cannot be accessed by anyone (including Tic:Toc and Yodlee employees).
 After a period of time (50 days) they are completely obliterated, and never to be seen again.

 When you input your credentials, Yodlee never actually see them.
 As soon as you hit send, your details get encrypted and separated from that point.